 When the file is uploaded, you will receive a confirmation mail at your registered email address.

 The Log Collector tool generates a signed ZXP file.
 You can open this file anytime to review the collected information.
 Adobe uses the information in the ZXP file to identify bugs and improve your Creative Cloud apps.

 The ZXP file created by the Log Collector tool can include your encrypted, unique Adobe user ID, product serial number, and debug and installer log file information.

 Frequently asked questions

 The tool supports all major Adobe products and services that are installed through Creative Cloud.

 Note: The Log Collector tool doesn't collect installation logs for Acrobat.
-Learn how to collect logs when Acrobat/Reader DC crashes or freezes.
+Learn how to collect logs when Acrobat/Reader crashes or freezes.

 The logs are transported using the industry-standard TLS (Transport Layer Security) 1.2 protocol with HTTPS and are encrypted using SHA-256 Encryption.

 Once inside Adobe’s internal network, logs are stored in a network file system which is behind Adobe’s firewall and adhere to the following Adobe best practices:

 - Data Classification and Handling Standard